Err-Handlers/GraceShopper/README.md

 # Wrapup

 You'll be able to view your fullstack application by running `heroku open`.
-Bask in the glory of your live site, and happy coding!